 The Abuse and Limits of Pastoral Authority

 Recently I have been thinking much about the nature of pastoral / church authority, because I am encountering cases in which Christian women who are the victims of abuse are also being abused by their pastor(s) and churches.
-We have discussed in numbers of other articles how Christians and church leaders so often react to a victim’s request for help with an abusive spouse, but here I want to deal with a specific aspect of that reaction.
-Namely, the all-too-common abuse of power and authority over the victim on the part of her pastor and elders.
+We have discussed in numbers of other posts how Christians and church leaders so often react to a victim’s request for help with an abusive spouse, but here I want to deal with a specific aspect of that reaction.
+Namely, the all-too-common abuse of power and authority over the victim on the part of her pastor and Elders.

 Genuine Christians want to obey Christ.
 If Scripture calls us to obey our leaders and submit to them, we want to do it because we want to please our Lord, and because we know it must be for our good.
 We will all admit that as sheep, we need to be shepherded — fed, protected, and so on.
 There are wolves out there looking for lamb chops and it takes a seasoned shepherd many times to spot them in their disguises.
 We want to be in a real flock of Christ.
 But this genuine desire can also make us prime targets for abusive leaders if we are not careful.

 Notice in the Scripture above that we are instructed to submit to our leaders — “for they are keeping watch over your souls”.
 Furthermore, they are to do so with the full knowledge that they are going to have give an account to the Chief Shepherd for how they cared for His flock.
 These are the marks then of a true shepherd, functioning as Christ has commanded.
 They shepherd us for the good of our souls, and they shepherd us as Christ would shepherd us.
 Notice that a true pastoral ministry works to our advantage, and furthermore it produces joy in our pastors because they see us growing in Christ.